jojojona372/s/README.md

 This script makes it possible to use XSteam on arrays, too.
 Also, it's shorter to type 'xs(...)' than to type 'XSteam(...)' every time.

+## NB: XSteam was written by the great Magnus Holmgren, not by me.

 ## Download instructions
 Go to [this page](https://raw.githubusercontent.com/jojojona372/s/main/xs.m), and right-click.
 Then select "save as", and save the file somewhere.